Want to know how to successfully work from home? Explore the top tips and tools for design teams to work remotely.

 Over the last year, many businesses have introduced work-from-home policies.
 Employers of all shapes and sizes, from small agencies to big corporations have adopted a working from home culture as a means to enable their people to work safely and effectively whatever the local lockdown conditions.

 Read on to explore the top tips and tools for developing a healthy remote work culture.

-Working remotely means to work from a location that is not a traditional office environment.
+Working or learning remotely means working from a location that is not a traditional office or school environment.
 Designers as a group, particularly those who have freelanced or contracted may have had some experience of remote working.
 There are many benefits of working remotely, from covid safety and flexibility, to saving time and money, as well as maintaining a healthy work life balance.

 The most common challenge faced by design teams is building and maintaining a collaborative culture in a remote environment.
 The biggest issue that can arise from a lack of communication is misalignment particularly due to poorly timed feedback.
 A designer working remotely might assume they know what they need to do, and continue to design based on these assumptions even if the outcome doesn’t meet the expectations either of their client or their stakeholders.

 Design team members can also feel isolated, which impacts the effectiveness of communication, leading to misunderstandings and chaos in projects.
 This is further aggravated when tasks lack context or details.